Best Restaurants In Wakefield City Centre

 If you’re a fan of a pop-up, LOT Wakefield is the perfect place to enjoy creative cocktails, lagers, beers, ciders and a rotating selection of food from some of the area’s finest restaurants and cafes – all served from a converted ice cream van!

 We know that the Wakefield district is renowned for its cultural institutions, but did you know that many of our most loved attractions also have their own unusual eateries?
 The Weston restaurant at Yorkshire Sculpture Park offers locally and sustainably sourced dishes and stunning views of the 500 acre Bretton estate.

 Looking for something more metropolitan?
 Enjoy an all-day brunch or a tasty treat at The Hepworth Café, the perfect accompaniment to its handcrafted coffees and loose-leaf teas.

 A visit to the Wakefield district wouldn’t be complete without sampling the delights of the Wakefield Pie Shop, accompanied by chips, peas and gravy.
-You’re guaranteed to receive a warm Yorkshire welcome at Mr & Mrs C’s, a relaxed family-run café, deli and bakery in the heart of the city centre.

 If you’re looking to make your visit extra special, opt for a sparkling afternoon tea at the Waterton Park Hotel, a luxury four-star hotel surrounded by its own lake.